CHILD PROTECTION POLICY AND PROCEDURE

 TOILETING AND NAPPY CHANGING PROCEDURE.

-Nappy changing time and toilet training will be valued as opportunities for adults to positively interact with the children on a one-to-one basis, whereby each has the other's undivided attention.
-Where possible, it will be the child’s key person who will change his/her nappy and support toilet training.
-The door will be left ajar whilst maintaining and respecting privacy and dignity at all times.
-Nappies will be changed as and when necessary throughout the day following this procedure.
+Nappy changing time and toilet training will be valued as an opportunity for adults to positively interact with the children on a one-to-one basis whereby each has the others undivided attention.
+Where possible it will be the child’s key person who will change his/her nappy and support toilet training.
+Nappies will be changed as and when necessary, throughout the day following this procedure.

 Parents should be advised when this has been done and the book signed.

-Any worries during a Nappy Change or Toileting procedure should be raised with the Manager immediately.
+Any worries during a Nappy Change or Toileting procedure should be raised with a Manger immediately.

 SETTLING IN PROCEDURE